Examine and edit HTML

 You can use the popup menu to copy nodes in the HTML tree and paste them into the desired location.

-You can edit HTML by moving nodes in the HTML tree.
+You can reorganize the HTML content of a page by moving nodes in the HTML tree.
 Just click and hold on any element and drag it up or down in the tree.
 When you release the mouse button, the element will be inserted at the corresponding position:

 Click this icon to insert an empty